yet-another-account/iota-seed-gen/README.md

 # iota-seed-gen

-Generate a seed for Iota wallet. *Never* use an online seed generator or a closed source one.
+Generate a seed for Iota wallet. *Never* use a closed source seed generator.

 ## To Use: